SocketCluster/socketcluster-client/README.md

   hostname: 'securedomain.com',
   secure: true,
   port: 443,
-  rejectUnauthorized: false // Only necessary during debug if using a self-signed certificate };
+  wsOptions: { rejectUnauthorized: false } // Only necessary during debug if using a self-signed certificate };
 // Initiate the connection to the server let socket = socketClusterClient.create(options);